Limoges Cathedral: Romanesque church

-The Gothic Church
+Gothic church

 By the mid-13th century, the Romanesque cathedral had become too small for the growing city population.
-Aymeric de la Serre, The Bishop of Limoges from 1246 to 1272, proposed to rebuild the church on a much grander scale, using his own personal fortune.
-The architecture was inspired by the new Gothic architecture which had appeared in the Ile-de-France in the 1140s, particularly at The Basilica of Saint-Denis and Chartres Cathedral.

-The architect of the Gothic church is not known for certain, but was likely the Paris architect Jean de Deschamps, who had been working in the South of France at the time and taken part in the construction of the cathedrals of Clermont (1262), Toulouse and Narbonne ((1272) and Rodez (1277).
+Aymeric de la Serre, The Bishop of Limoges from 1246 to 1272, proposed to rebuild the church on a much grander scale using his own personal fortune.
+The architecture was inspired by Gothic architecture, which had appeared in the Ile-de-France in the 1140s, particularly at The Basilica of Saint-Denis and Chartres Cathedral.
+The architect of the Gothic church is unknown, but was likely the Paris architect Jean de Deschamps, who had been working in the South of France at the time and taken part in the construction of the cathedrals of Clermont (1262), Toulouse and Narbonne (1272) and Rodez (1277).